In this lesson, we’ll cover everything you need to know about Korean conjugation.

 *Note: To create the casual/informal form, simply use these without the 요 (yo) at the end

-You’ll notice that 있다 (itda) conjugate verbs much like 이다 (itda), with only slight changes in the letters because of the word itself.
+You’ll notice that 있다 (itda) conjugate verbs much like 이다 (ida), with only slight changes in the letters because of the word itself.

 있다 operates more like an adjective than a verb, changing how it works with particles.
 Hopefully, these examples will help illustrate that:

-Next, 없다 (eopda) is the opposite of 있다(itda), meaning “to not have”.
+Next, 없다 (eopda) means “to not have.”
+It is the opposite of 있다(itda) which means “to have.”
 It is conjugated the same as 있다 (itda).
 Here are some grammar examples:

 Success!
-You’ve finished learning how to conjugate Korean words and are now ready to start putting Korean conjugations to use in your Korean studies.
+You’ve finished learning how to conjugate Korean verbs and are now ready to start putting Korean conjugations to use in your Korean studies.

 What Korean verb conjugation do you think is most useful?
 Let us know in the comments below!